-Today, one can get a glimpse into this dark chapter by paying a visit to the old Jewish People’s Theater, also known as Teatro IFT.
+Today, one can get a glimpse into this dark history by paying a visit to the old Jewish People’s Theater, also known as Teatro IFT.
 The first independent Yiddish theater in Buenos Aires, IFT had its own drama school and offered courses in Yiddish language and literature.
 The theater had a decidedly leftist political bent, which hardly helped to ingratiate the IFT with the new military dictatorship.
-At one point during my stay in Buenos Aires, I passed in front of IFT, where I spotted a memorial plaque built into the sidewalk.
+Passing in front of IFT, I spotted a memorial plaque built into the sidewalk.
 Peering closer, I saw the names of leftist IFT members who had been kidnapped and killed by the military.

 Under the dictatorship, the military went after leftists though Jews were particularly targeted for kidnapping and torture, totaling about 1,000 out of 9,000 victims of state terror.
-Speaking with Eich baum back in the Once neighborhood, the AMIA president told me“there was definitely an anti-Semitic bent within military schools at the time and after the 1976 coup.
+Speaking with Eichbaum, the AMIA president told me“there was definitely an anti-Semitic bent within military schools at the time and after the 1976 coup.
 Suspects weren’t rounded up for being Jewish per se, but rather because of their leftist political activities.
 On the other hand, there are many testimonials alleging that Jews were singled out and tortured more severely than others.”

 The Timerman Case